mucahitkls/tech_notes/Databases/Frameworks/SqlAlchemy/Introduction to Sqlalchemy.md

 SQLAlchemy is a library that facilitates the communication between Python programs and databases.
-Most of the time, this library is used as an Object Relational Mapper (ORM) tool that translates Python classes to tables on relational database and automatically converts function calls to SQL statements.
+Most of the time, this library is used as an Object Relational Mapper (ORM) tool that translates Python classes to tables on relational database and automatically converts function calls to [[SQL (Structured Query Language)|SQL]] statements.

 SQLAlchemy provides a standard interface that allows developers to create database-agnostic code to communicate with a wide variety of database engines.